Suidhe

-Suidhe (Scottish Gaelic: Suidhe) is a ruined township located on the southwestern peninsula of the Isle of Mull, Scotland.
+Suidhe (Scottish Gaelic: Suidhe) is a ruined township located on the southwestern peninsula of the Isle of Mull, in the council area of Argyll and Bute, Scotland.
 It lies about 3/4 mi to the west of the village of Bunessan in the civil parish of Kilfinichen and Kilvickeon.
 It was awarded the status of Scheduled monument in 2004 on the basis of its potential value as a source of information about post-medieval, and possibly medieval, settlement and economy in the Western Isles of Scotland.

 Etymology

 The name Suidhe is derived from the Gaelic for seat.
 One theory suggests that this name may be a reference to the location as a resting place at the top of the steep hill out of the village of Bunessan.